StatsGary/FeatureTerminatoR/README.md

 library(FeatureTerminatoR)
 ```

-## Using the Recursive Feature Engineering Terminator (rfeTerminator)
+## Using the Recursive Feature Ellimination Terminator (rfeTerminator)
 We will use a novel example of utilising the package to perform recursive feature engineering on the iris dataset:
 ``` r
 library(caret)